seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ---

 ## 4. Invariants — DO NOT BREAK

+Numbers are stable identifiers: production comments, benches, TZs and the contract cite them, so an invariant is rewritten in place and never renumbered.

 1. `coeffs.json` schema is **additive-only**; the bot's `err_result` is key-synchronous with its success result.
 2. New coins enter only through `TOKENS` (bot) + `tokens[]` (frontend); check CoinGecko id, spot pair, futures pair, quota.
 No spot pair but a perp → `fut:true` is mandatory.
 (Standing decision: no new coins.)